Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: Background

 \subsection{Processing-in-Memory}

-{Processing-in-memory (PiM) is a promising paradigm that moves computation closer to where the data resides, alleviating the data movement bottleneck between memory and the processor~\pimCitations{}.
-There are two main approaches to PiM: 1) processing-near-memory (PnM) and 2) processing-using-memory (PuM).}

-\head{Processing Near Memory (PnM)} {In processing-near-memory (PnM) computation is placed near the memory arrays.
-PnM takes advantage of the computation capability of conventional memory controllers or the logic layer(s) of the 3D-stacked memory technologies~\pnmCitations{}.} PnM logic can execute portions of applications (e.g., instructions~\cite{ahn2015pim,nai2017graphpim}, functions~\cite{oliveira2021damov}, whole application threads~\cite{ahn2015scalable,song2018graphr}) depending on the PnM architecture.
-PnM computation units typically employ small caches due to 1) area constraints in the PnM logic and 2) the ineffectiveness of caches in improving the performance of a wide range of memory-intensive applications.
-Therefore, various PnM systems~\cite{nai2017graphpim,ahn2015pim,oliveira2021damov} execute the memory-intensive regions of applications on the PnM computation units, while executing the more cache-friendly regions of applications on the host CPU with a deeper cache hierarchy.
+\gls{pim} moves computation closer to where the data resides, alleviating the data movement bottleneck between memory and the processor~\pimCitations{}.
+There are two main PiM approaches~\cite{ghose2019processing, mutlu2020modern, mutlu2019processing}: 1) \gls{pnm} and 2) \gls{pum}. {\gls{pnm} \iey{places \nbcr{3}{computation} logic near memory arrays (e.g., \nbcr{2}{in a DRAM chip, next to each bank, or at the logic layer} of 3D-stacked memory~\pnmCitations{}).} The \gls{pnm} logic can execute application regions (e.g., instructions~\cite{PEI,nai2017graphpim}, functions~\cite{oliveira2021damov}, application threads~\cite{ahn2015scalable,song2018graphr}) depending on the design.
+PnM computation units typically employ small caches due to 1) area constraints and 2) the ineffectiveness of caches \nbcr{2}{in} improving the performance of a wide range of memory-intensive applications.
+Therefore, various systems~\cite{nai2017graphpim,PEI,oliveira2021damov} \agy{offload} the memory-intensive application \agy{regions} on PnM units, while executing more cache-friendly \agy{application regions} on the host CPU with a deeper cache hierarchy.
+PuM \iey{uses analog operational properties of the memory circuitry (e.g., DRAM) to enable massively parallel in-memory computation}~\pumCitations{}.

-\head{Processing Using Memory (PuM)} Processing Using Memory (PuM) expands the functionality of the memory arrays with minimal changes so that they can perform computation~\pumCitations{}.
-This approach leverages the properties and operational principles of memory cells and arrays to perform computation, without the need for dedicated logic unit added to the memory system.
-PuM architectures take advantage of the high bandwidth of the memory arrays.}